-Those pursuing first Associate’s and Bachelor Degrees, and some Certificate programs leading toward career paths (i.e. culinary certificates, information technology certificate programs - where specific degree programs are not available) are eligible for partial reimbursement.
-This program will not pay for second associate or bachelor degrees or certificate programs.
+This program is for those who are pursuing either: a first Associate's or Bachelor’s Degree; or have an Associate’s degree and are now enrolled in a program to continue their education and obtain a Bachelor’s degree.
+Some Certificate programs leading toward career paths (i.e. culinary certificates, information technology certificate programs - where specific degree programs are not available) are eligible for reimbursement.
+This program will not pay for second associate or bachelor degrees.
 Courses must be taken from an accredited institution of higher education.
 On-line courses are not eligible.
-The course of study does not necessarily need to align with your current position or area of discipline at the College, but is a course of study that will enhance or better oneself.
+The course of study leading to a degree does not necessarily need to align with your current position or area of discipline at the College, but is a course of study that will enhance or better oneself.
 Reimbursements will be for up to $500 per semester ($1,000 per year) toward tuition and course related fees.
 Travel expenses, and books are not reimbursable.
 Maximum benefit is for 8 semesters ($4,000).

 Reimbursement for the course will be contingent upon:

-1) Approved Application for Tuition Assistance – to be completed in advance of taking any courses.
-Requires Supervisor and Director of Human Resources approval.
+1) Approved Application for Tuition Assistance Reimbursement – must be completed in advance of taking any courses and requires Supervisor and Director of Human Resources approval.
 Any scheduling conflicts will need to be discussed and approved prior to registering for classes.
-It is expected that employees will attend classes outside their normal work hours.
+It is expected that, when possible, employees will attend classes outside their normal work hours.

 2) Successful completion of course with a minimum grade of C as verified through submission of official transcript or grade report.